 2. You’re Still Paying Too Much for TV

 If you still have cable, maybe it’s time to finally cut the cord.
 With the cost of cable staying, on average, north of a thousand bucks per year, the cord-cutting trend continues to gain momentum.

 If you’re subscribing to streaming services instead, take an inventory of them.
 With so many options, it’s easy to stack up bills for Netflix, Hulu, Amazon Prime, Disney Plus, Spotify, HBO, Showtime — the list goes on.

 Seriously consider what you spend the most time using.
 Then cut the rest.

 You, too, can harness the mighty powers of technology to save yourself time and money with automation.
 Here are a few ways you can automate your finances:

 - Automate your bill payments: Go to your bank’s online bill-pay feature.
 Enter all the companies that bill you and the account numbers for each.
 You can also have your bank automatically send digital payments to individuals (like a landlord).

 - Automate your investments: Apps like Robinhood, Acorns and Stash make it easy to start investing — and stop thinking about it.
 Some of these apps allow you to round up your purchases to the nearest dollar and automatically invest your spare change.
 Others allow you to set up automatic investments as little as $1 a week.

 - Automate your savings: If you automatically funnel some of your earnings into savings, you’ll be less tempted to spend it.
 Out of sight, out of mind, you know?
-You can either use a combined checking and savings account, like the Aspiration account, or you can work with your employer to set up a portion of your paycheck to go directly into your savings account.
+You can either use a combined checking and savings account, or you can work with your employer to set up a portion of your paycheck to go directly into your savings account.

 Did you know going paperless can save you money?
 Lots of utility services and cell phone companies offer discounts if you sign up for automatic payments and paperless billing.